hhvm/homebrew-hhvm/README.md

 If you need to install multiple versions, look at the documentation for `brew switch`, `brew link`, and `brew unlink`.

-We currently provide bottles (binary packages) for Sierra and High Sierra.
-Earlier versions of MacOS are not supported as HHVM requires recent XCode.
+We aim to provide bottles (binary packages) for the two most recent versions of MacOS; as of September 2018, this is Mojave and High Sierra.

+Building from source may also work on Sierra; earlier versions of MacOS are not supported as HHVM requires a recent XCode.

 If you build from source, this will take anywhere from twenty minutes on a beefy Mac Pro to a couple of hours on a MacBook Air.